 The following information should be read in conjunction with the Consolidated Financial Statements and Notes to the Consolidated Financial Statements contained in this report.
-Information pertaining to fiscal year 2018 was included in the Bank's Annual Report on Form 10-K for the year ended December 31, 2019 under Part II, Item 7, "Management's Discussion and Analysis of Financial Condition and Results of Operations," which was filed with the FDIC on March 3, 2020.
+Information pertaining to fiscal year 2019 was included in the Bank's Annual Report on Form 10-K for the year ended December 31, 2020 under Part II, Item 7, "Management's Discussion and Analysis of Financial Condition and Results of Operations," which was filed with the FDIC on March 3, 2021.

-SIGNIFICANT ACCOUNTING POLICIES; CRITICAL EARNINGS ESTIMATES
+SIGNIFICANT ACCOUNTING POLICIES; CRITICAL ACCOUNTING ESTIMATES

-The Bank's consolidated financial statements are prepared in conformity with US GAAP.
+The Bank's consolidated financial statements are prepared in conformity with U.S. GAAP.
 The preparation of consolidated financial statements requires management to make judgments involving significant estimates and assumptions in the application of certain of its accounting policies about the effects of matters that are inherently uncertain.
 These estimates and assumptions, which may materially affect the reported amounts of certain assets, liabilities, revenues and expenses, are based on information available as of the date of the consolidated financial statements, and changes in this information over time could materially impact amounts reported in the consolidated financial statements as a result of the use of different estimates and assumptions.
 Certain accounting policies, by their nature, have a greater reliance on the use of estimates and assumptions and could produce results materially different from those originally reported.

 Based on the sensitivity of financial statement amounts to the methods, estimates and assumptions underlying reported amounts, the most significant accounting policy followed by the Bank has been identified by management as the determination of the allowance for loan losses.
 This policy requires the most subjective and complex judgments and, as such, could be most subject to revision as new information becomes available.
 An understanding of the judgments, estimates and assumptions underlying this accounting policy is essential in order to understand the Bank's reported financial condition and results of operations.
+In developing this estimate, management considers historical charge-offs, loan-to-value ratios, underlying collateral values, payment history, the size of the loan portfolio and the risks associated with certain loan types as well as other factors such as local economic trends, market conditions and credit concentrations.
+Given the Bank's history of immaterial net charge-offs, the allowance for loan losses estimate is driven entirely by management's qualitative adjustments, which are determined based on the factors described above.
+Therefore, the estimate is sensitive to management's subjectivity in the assessment of these factors.
 This accounting policy and its application in recent periods is described in more detail in the "Provision for Loan Losses" section of this discussion and analysis and in Notes 1 and 4 to the Consolidated Financial Statements contained in this Annual Report on Form 10-K. If management's assumptions and judgments prove to be incorrect and the allowance for loan losses is inadequate to absorb inherent losses, or if bank regulatory authorities require the Bank to increase the allowance for loan losses as a part of their examination process, the Bank's earnings and capital could be significantly and adversely affected.